oss-review-toolkit/ort/website/docs/configuration/ort-yml.md

     # Without a 'given', the 'choice' is applied to the effective license expression if it is a valid choice.
     # The input from the calculated effective license would be: (C OR D) AND E
     - choice: C AND E
+      comment: "C and E are the only licenses approved for redistribution."
     # The result would be: C AND E
 ```